princemaple/github-webhook-testing/docs/user.md

 ## Users
-You can acces users in our system by using our REST API, blah blah blah...
+You can acces users in our system by using our REST API

 @import app/controllers/users_controller.rb